Nchujx/Mypython/README.md

-This is what I've learned about Python these days.
-Hope you like it.
+This is what I've learned about Python these days.\r\n Hope you like it.

 #Thanks!